Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 3. Please try to keep conversations in the appropriate channels here on Discord.
 Linking to other Discord servers is also prohibited without prior approval from staff.
 4. Flooding and/or spamming messages is not allowed, nor is any NSFW content.
 5. Violent threats (both written and verbal) are strictly prohibited.
 These threats will result in immediate [bans](#bans).
 Threats against Horizon servers and staff members are also strictly prohibited.
+6. Sharing personal information about other server members without their consent is prohibited.
+This includes real name, location, photographs, etc. (We also suggest that you limit the personal information you share yourself, since Horizon is a public place accessible by anyone in the world).

 ## Horizon Disciplinary Policy